 Shop prices increased during May at the second highest rate in the past six years, driven by non-food inflation and “spiralling” business property tax.

-Shop price inflation grew to 0.8% in May, up from 0.4% in April.
-This is above both the 12- and six-month average price increases of 0.2% and 0.6% respectively, according to the BRC-Nielsen Shop Price Index.
+Shop price inflation grew to 0.8% in May up from 0.4% in April.
+This is above both the 12- and 6-month average price increases of 0.2% and 0.6% respectively according to the BRC-Nielsen shop price index.

-Non-food prices increased by 0.2% during the same period compared to April, when prices decreased by 0.6%.
-May is the second month this year to register inflation in this category compared to the past six years of deflation.
+Non-food prices increased by 0.2% during the same period compared to April when prices decreased by 0.6%.
+This is the second month this year to register inflation in contrast to the past six years of deflation.

 Please sign in now if you have a subscription or are already registered with us.

 Retail-Week.com provides premium, in-depth intelligence that helps retailers judge risks, spot opportunities and identify what they need to do to win in the digital economy.

 Register today for a taste of our high-quality intelligence and enjoy:

 Please note, if you have recently purchased a subscription, it may take a few minutes before your account is updated.